adamsamec/VoiceToggle/README.md

 ## Configuring the voices

-The voices to toggle between using VoiceToggle can be preconfigured by following these steps:
+The voices to toggle between using VoiceToggle can be preconfigured in the VoiceToggle settings by following these steps:

 1. PressNVDA + N to open the NVDA menu.
 2. Choose the "Preferences" submenu.